gpjt/llm-chatbot-tutorial/part-2/blog-post.md

         print("Generating response...")
         print("-" * 40)

-        print()
         response = generate_response(user_message)

-        print()
+        print("Response received...")
+        print("-" * 40)

         print("Bot:")
         print(response)
         print()

+        print("-" * 40)
+        print("...response ends")
+        print("-" * 40)

 if __name__ == "__main__":
     main()
 ```

-I'm assuming that you know Python, so I won't explain this code, it's pretty simple.
+I'm assuming that you know Python, so I won't explain this code -- it's pretty simple.
 The function `generate_response`, is, of course, where all of the interesting stuff will happen anyway.

+Try running it, just to get used to how to interact.
+Use control-C to exit (on all three platforms).

 So now let's connect up to OpenAI!
 If you haven't already, you'll need to [sign up on their site](https://platform.openai.com/signup).
 As of time of writing, this will give you a US$18 credit for API calls, which should be ample for anything in these tutorials.